Parkinson's disease: Genetic

 Parkinson's can be narrowly defined as a genetic disease, as rare inherited gene variants have been firmly linked to monogenic PD, and most cases carry variants that increase PD risk.
 PD heritability is estimated to range from 22 to 40%.
 Around 15% of diagnosed individuals have a family history, of which 5–10% can be attributed to a causative risk gene mutation.
 Carrying one of these mutations may not lead to disease.
 Rates of familial PD vary by ethnicity; monogenic PD occurs in up to 40% of Arab-Berber and 20% of Ashkenazi Jewish people with PD.

-As of 2024, around 90 genetic risk variants across 78 genomic loci have been identified.
-Notable risk variants include SNCA (which encodes alpha-synuclein), LRRK2, and VPS35 for autosomal dominant inheritance, and PRKN, PINK1, and DJ1 for autosomal recessive inheritance.
+Notable genetic risk variants include SNCA (which encodes alpha-synuclein), LRRK2, and VPS35 for autosomal dominant inheritance, and PRKN (parkin), PINK1, and DJ1 for autosomal recessive inheritance.
 LRRK2 is the most common autosomal dominant variant, responsible for 1–2% of all PD cases and 40% of familial cases.
 Parkin variants are associated with nearly half of recessive, early-onset monogenic PD.
-Mutations in the GBA1 gene, linked to Gaucher's disease, can cause monogenic PD, and are associated with cognitive decline.
+Mutations in the GBA1 gene are associated with cognitive decline.

 Environmental

-The limited heritability of Parkinson's strongly suggests environmental factors are involved, though identifying these risk factors and establishing causality is challenging due to PD's decade-long prodromal period.
+The limited heritability of Parkinson's suggests environmental factors are involved, though identifying these risk factors and establishing causality is challenging due to PD's decade-long prodromal (early signs) period.

-Environmental toxicants such as air pollution and pesticides are strongly linked to PD.
-Certain pesticides—such as paraquat, glyphosate, and rotenone—are the most established environmental toxicants for PD and are likely causal.
-PD prevalence is strongly associated with local pesticide use, and many pesticides are mitochondrial toxins.
+Dorsey and Bloem (2024) argue that environmental toxicants such as pesticides, air pollution and trichloroethylene are linked to PD.
+Certain pesticides and herbicides—such as paraquat, glyphosate, and rotenone—are the most established environmental toxicants for PD and are likely causal.
+PD prevalence is associated with local pesticide use, and many pesticides are mitochondrial toxins.
 Paraquat, for instance, structurally resembles metabolized MPTP, which selectively kills dopaminergic neurons by inhibiting mitochondrial complex 1 and is widely used to model PD.
 Pesticide exposure after diagnosis may also accelerate disease progression.
-Without high pesticide exposure, an estimated 20% of all PD cases would be prevented.

-Epidemiological evidence also supports the association of pesticide exposure with Parkinson's Disease.
-For example, a 2025 study found that people who lived within 1–3 miles of a golf course were at increased risk for developing Parkinson's Disease, and that people who obtained their drinking water from service areas containing a golf course had twice the risk of developing Parkinson's disease compared to controls.